usnistgov/PrivacyFrmwkResources/resources/NIST 800-53 rev5 - HIPAA Security Rule/800-53-rev-5-HIPAA-Security-Rule-form.md

 **Associated Core Classification:** This resource is for the Cybersecurity Framework.

-**Contributor Notes:** *This section is optional.
-You may use it to share notes for the community to consider while reviewing your resource.*
+**Contributor Notes:** I created this crosswalk for a project and decided to share it.
+I hope you find it useful.